 There is only one bad thing that you can do in this exercise: follow your dog when he pulls.
 Indeed, when we deal with pulling dogs we really are most likely not dealing with a dog that wants to be ''dominant'' or stubborn, rather we are most likely dealing with a dog that simply thinks like this: ''On walks it works this way...I go forward and my owner follows.''
 In other words, the dog just thinks he must drag his owner around, because he was never taught otherwise!

-It is therefore just something that has worked in the past, once, twice and the dog assumes that is just the way it is.
+It is just something that has worked in the past once or twice.
+Now the dog assumes that is just the way it is.
 Not to mention the fact that going forward is very rewarding to dogs and walking much faster than humans, they take the puller role very easily.Once we stop walking when the dog pulls,once, twice and more, then the dog starts thinking ''Oh, so it does not really work the way I thought'' and adjusts accordingly.

 Tools to Stop Dogs From Pulling

 Preferable training tools are a head halter and a front attachment harness.
 Head halters mimic somewhat what a horse wears.
-It gives owners a higher level of control since it embraces the whole head and dogs seem to respond to it more, than an average leash.
-Before employing one, please read my hub on Pros and Cons of Head Halters.
+It gives owners a higher level of control since it embraces the whole head and dogs seem to respond to it more than an average leash.

 - The Dangers of Using Retractable Dog Leashes